William Craven, 1st Earl of Craven (1770–1825)

-Major-General William Craven, 1st Earl of Craven (28 September 1770 – 30 July 1825) was a British soldier.
+Lieutenant-General William Craven, 1st Earl of Craven (28 September 1770 – 30 July 1825) was a British Army officer, courtier, and Lord Lieutenant of Berkshire.

 Early life

 Craven was the eldest son of William Craven, 6th Baron Craven, and his wife Lady Elizabeth Berkeley.
 Among his siblings was Maria Craven (wife of William Molyneux, 2nd Earl of Sefton) and Arabella Craven (wife of General the Hon.
 Frederick St John).
 In 1780, after thirteen years of marriage, and reported affairs on both sides, his parents parted permanently.
 After the death of his father in 1791, his mother married Charles Alexander, Margrave of Brandenburg-Ansbach.
 Charles' wife, Princess Frederica Caroline of Saxe-Coburg-Saalfeld, also died earlier in 1791.

 His paternal grandfather was the Rev. John Craven, brother of William Craven, 5th Baron Craven, who his father succeeded as Baron Craven in 1769.
 His maternal grandparents were Augustus Berkeley, 4th Earl of Berkeley and the former Elizabeth Drax (a daughter of Henry Drax).